neptune-ai/docs/docs/getting-started/installation/installation-neptune-contrib.rst

     pip install neptune-contrib[monitoring]

-It will install all the minimal dependencies as well as the specific ``neptunecontrib.monitoring`` dependences.
+It will install all the minimal dependencies as well as the specific ``neptunecontrib.monitoring`` dependencies.

 Installing all dependencies
 ---------------------------